-When multiple Scenes are open, the Global Settings of whichever Scene Unity loads first becomes the default Global Settings.
-These default Global Settings are the base settings for any subsequent additively loaded Scenes, to which their data must be merged or added.
+When multiple Scenes are open, the Global settings of whichever Scene Unity loads first become the default Global settings.
+These default Global settings are the base settings for any subsequent additively loaded Scenes, which Unity then adds or merges data.
 This persists until you set another Scene as active (by destructively loading another Scene or by calling SceneManager.SetActiveScene()).
-At this point, the active Scene's Global Settings become the default.
+At this point, the active Scene's Global settings become the default.

-Scenarios involving Realtime Global Illumination is particularly complex.
-To expand on the above example, let's say that Scene A (with the sunny skybox) and Scene B (with the night time skybox) both use Realtime GI.
-If you load Scene A first and then additively load Scene B, Scene B incorporates the new environment lighting correctly and appears with sunny conditions.
-However, if Scene A has Realtime GI disabled, the additive result is a sunny environment with Scene B still showing baked night-sky results.
+Scenarios involving Realtime Global Illumination are particularly complex.
+To expand on the above example, let's say that Scene A (with the daylight skybox) and Scene B (with the night-time skybox) both use Realtime GI.
+If you load Scene A first and then additively load Scene B, Scene B incorporates the new environment lighting correctly and appears with daylight conditions.
+However, if Scene A has Realtime GI disabled, the additive result is a daylight environment with Scene B still showing baked night-time results.

 The setting Realtime Global Illumination is a Global Setting as well.
-If you disable Realtime GI in a Scene and additively load another Scene that has Realtime GI enabled, while it generates its lighting it only uses the baked results if attainable.
-Similarly, the effects of Directional mode vanishes when the active Scene does not have this mode enabled.
-Directional mode requires an additional texture and dismisses it if the mode is disabled in the active Scene.
+If you disable Realtime GIobal Illumination in a Scene, and additively load another Scene that has Realtime GI enabled while it generates its lighting, it only uses the baked results if attainable.
+Similarly, the effects of Directional mode vanishes when the active Scene does not have Directional mode enabled.
+Directional mode requires an additional Texture, and dismisses it if the mode is disabled in the active Scene.